lmw-gh-personal/CObs/README.md

 "**Edit -> Links...**" from the Calc menu bar, choose "**Break Link**" for both linked files, and then save the changes.

-There is currently no macro to automate this step, (as Apache Open Office macros tend to be somewhat tricky to set up a working environment for).
+There is no macro to automate this step, (as Apache Open Office macros tend to be somewhat tricky to set up a working environment for).

 #### Requirements

-The bundled version of `CObs.exe` runs on any version of Microsoft Windows having .NET Framework `4.6.1` or higher installed, (though it is possible for developers to build a version that runs as a console application on any operating system with .NET Core `2.0` or higher installed, including Windows, Linux, Mac, et al.).
+The bundled version of `CObs.exe` is a single file executable that runs on Microsoft Windows 8 or higher, (though it is possible for developers to build a version that runs as a console application on any operating system capable of running applications for .NET 6 or higher, including Linux, Mac, et al.).
 The bundled version of the live results viewer `CObsMain.ods` requires a functioning installation of Apache Open Office `4.1.7` or later.

-As the workflow bundle contains an unsigned built executable `CObs.exe`, you may prefer to build the program from source yourself, depending on your environment.

-### Developer Quick Start
+### Command Line Arguments

 By default `CObs.exe` prompts the user "Press any key to exit.", as the most common use case is that the user double clicked on the executable in a File Explorer, launching a console that